contao/docs/docs/manual/guides/contao-demo.en.md

 ## Installation

-You can easily install the Contao demo via the Contao Manager (from version 1.8) during a new installation.
+You can easily install the Contao demo via the Contao Manager during a new installation.
 It is also possible to install via the console.
 Information on this can be found on the corresponding [GitHub page](https://github.com/contao/contao-demo).
 You can then follow the complete implementation of the Contao demo website in the Contao backend.